Gajol/balance/_docs/rust/resume.md

 ## Personal Objective

 An experienced Application Architect with 20+ years of architecture experience covering a range of digital transformation projects.
-Collaboratively establishes architectural strategy, principals, guidance and designs necessary to meet business investment objectives.
+Collaboratively establishes architectural strategy, principles, guidance and designs necessary to meet business investment objectives.
 Seeking an Enterprise Digital Architect role to advance and leverage my leadership experience, knowledge and domain expertise to deliver digital services focusing on the needs of users.

 ## Education